Parrotastic/Parrotastic/README.md

 I'm Parrotastic! 🦜

+- 🔭 I’m currently working on a visual novel - Forbidden Memories.
+- 🌱 I’m currently learning Kotlin.
+- 😄 Pronouns: She/Her They/Them
+- ⚡ Fun fact: Life is more fun with a rubber chicken purse.

 <!--
 **Parrotastic/Parrotastic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.